How to Become a Police Officer in Colorado

 Police Departments in Colorado

-For more information on the Denver Police Department, take a look at our in-depth guide on How to Become a Police Officer in Denver.
+For more information on careers in the Denver Police Department, visit our page about police requirements in Denver.

 Police Training Academies in Colorado

-Candidates who have met all of the requirements and passed all of the exams must attend and complete training at one of Colorado’s 19 Post Basic Training Academies.
-Colorado also requires candidates to hold a first aid and CPR certificate before they take the certification examination.
+Candidates who have met all of the requirements and passed all of the exams required by the hiring police department must next attend and complete training at one of Colorado’s 19 POST-approved basic training academies.
+Colorado also requires candidates to hold a first aid and CPR certificate before they take the final peace officer certification examination.

-- Adams County Sheriff’s Academy – Brighton, CO
+- Adams County Sheriff’s Office POST Academy – Brighton, CO

 - Aurora Police Training Academy – Aurora, CO

-- Colorado Springs PD Training Academy – Colorado Springs, CO
+- Colorado Springs Police Department Training Academy – Colorado Springs,, CO

-- Colorado State Patrol Basic Training Academy – Golden, CO
+- Colorado State Patrol Training Academy – Golden, CO

 - Denver Police Academy – Denver, CO